 Once silicone sealant begins to get stained or go moldy it is almost impossible to clean completely.
 It will also, over time, lose its adhesion to one or both of the surfaces and allow water to penetrate.

-Whatever the reason you want to replace the sealant, this guide will show you how to achieve the best finished result.
+Whatever the reason you want to replace the sealant, this guide will show you how to achieve the best final result.

-- Using a utility knife and a small pallet knife, cut and scrape the old sealant away from the joint.
+- Using a sharp blade such as a utility knife, cut and scrape the old sealant away from the joint.
 If the sealant is very old, it may peel away quite easily.

 - If you can get the knife or scraper under the edge of the silicone sealant, you can often slide it along the edge and peel it off in large strips.

 - Take care not to scratch the wall tiles as you work.
 If the sealant is particularly stubborn, you can buy sealant remover which is brushed on and softens it.

 - If any sealant remains on the bath, shower, or tiles, you can use a cloth dipped in white spirit to clean off the last bits.
 You don’t need to get all of the sealant out of the gap between the surfaces, but make sure you clean off the flat surfaces.

 - Finally, use a clean, dry cloth to make sure the whole area is completely dry.
 Any moisture in the surfaces or in the joint could stop the new sealant from adhering.

 If you have a lot of silicone sealant to remove, perhaps in several rooms, it could be worth investing in a tool that is made specifically for the job.
 This silicone sealant knife can be used to both remove and smooth out sealant, as well as for scraping out old grout from between tiles.